 When creating a client’s student loan repayment strategy, I review their federal income tax liabilities based on separate and joint filings.
-In doing so, we can ensure they’re not trading a lower monthly student loan bill for a larger tax bill.
+We can ensure they’re not trading a lower monthly student loan bill for a larger tax bill.

 Consider Jobs Offering Student Loan Forgiveness

-Public Service Loan Forgiveness may allow you to qualify to have your unpaid federal student loan balance forgiven after 120 months of repayment.
+Public Service Loan Forgiveness may allow you to qualify for your unpaid federal student loan balance to be forgiven after 120 months of repayment.
 Couple that forgiveness with the lower payments of an Income-Driven Repayment plan, and you end up paying far less than the total balance of your federal student loans.

 PSLF may be the best-known program that offers federal student loan forgiveness, but it’s not the only one.
-Federal and state forgiveness programs exist for many professions, and some employers provide their own student loan repayment options.
+Federal and state forgiveness programs exist for many professions, and some employers offer student loan repayment options.
 By investigating all your options, you may end up saving a significant amount of money over the long run.